zepingyu0512/zepingyu0512.github.io/_pages/about.md

 I believe mechanistic interpretability is the key to trustworthy AGI.
 Currently, I am interested in:

-**a)** Understanding the internal mechanisms of large language models.
+**a)** Understanding the internal mechanisms of LLMs.
+I have explored the mechanisms of [factual knowledge](https://zepingyu0512.github.io/neuron-attribution.github.io/), [in-context learning](https://zepingyu0512.github.io/in-context-mechanism.github.io/), [arithmetic](https://zepingyu0512.github.io/arithmetic-mechanism.github.io/) in LLMs, and [visual question answering](https://arxiv.org/pdf/2411.10950) in multimodal-LLMs.

-**b)** Using the interpretability findings to help downstream tasks (e.g. factual knowledge, reasoning).

-**c)** Using the interpretability findings to design safer models.

-My current research is identifying the important neurons in LLMs and constructing the neuron-level internal logic chain (also named "neuron circuits"), which is useful for neuron-level model editing and neuron-level model safety.
-I have explored the [neuron-level knowledge attribution](https://zepingyu0512.github.io/neuron-attribution.github.io/), [mechanism of in-context learning](https://zepingyu0512.github.io/in-context-mechanism.github.io/), [mechanism of arithmetic task](https://zepingyu0512.github.io/arithmetic-mechanism.github.io/) in LLMs, and [mechanism of Multimodal-LLMs in visual question answering](https://arxiv.org/pdf/2411.10950).
+**b)** Leveraging interpretability insights to identify flaws of LLMs' structures, and designing safer and more effective methods/models.

 Please feel free to contact me via zepingyu@foxmail.com for discussions.

 # 🔥 News